Updated on September 22, 2023.

 To begin with, it’s crucial to establish a formal change management process.
 This process isn’t just some optional rule book.
 It’s the core of how you review the impact of any and all modifications in Salesforce.

 You should also maintain thorough documentation of all modifications.
 Think of it as your comprehensive journal of Salesforce changes.
+If you use a work management app like Jira, Azure Board, or Agile Accelerator, you can record the changes here.

 Each entry should include the reason for the change, who authorized it, and the date it was made.
 This isn’t a simple bureaucratic exercise.
 It forms a crucial part of audit trails.
 It helps you keep track of alterations, justifies why they were made, and provides a timeline.